sudorandom/kmcd.dev/content/posts/2026/benchmarking-protojsonx/index.md

 devtoSkip: true
 ---

 In my [previous article](/posts/hidden-cost-of-google-protobuf-value/), I explored the performance bottlenecks of using dynamic JSON structures like `google.protobuf.Value` and official `protojson` in Go.
 The benchmark results pointed at the same culprit over and over: reflection, pointer chasing, and descriptor traversal were showing up as real latency and allocation costs.
+The benchmark results also pointed out that protojson was consistently *really slow*.

 ProtoJSON sits in an awkward place.
-It gives Protobuf-backed APIs a JSON representation that human operators, browsers, API gateways, and debugging tools can work with, but Go’s official `protojson` implementation pays heavily for this generality.
+It gives Protobuf-backed APIs a JSON representation that human operators, browsers, API gateways, and debugging tools can work with, but Go’s official `protojson` implementation pays heavily for these abilities.
 To resolve field names, enum values, presence semantics, and message structure at runtime, it has to walk message descriptors using Protobuf reflection (`protoreflect`) and allocate intermediate values.

 This is the right tradeoff for correctness and compatibility.
 But it made me wonder: *how much of this cost is fundamental to ProtoJSON, and how much comes from repeatedly resolving schema mappings at runtime?*

-So I built [protojsonx](https://github.com/sudorandom/protojsonx), partly as an experiment and partly because I wanted to know whether ProtoJSON was inherently slow or whether Go’s implementation was paying too much runtime bookkeeping cost.
-It implements two strategies: compiling descriptors into flat offset layout tables once at startup (**Runtime Table Mode**), and generating static, reflection-free parsing routines via a protoc plugin (**Generated Plugin Mode**).
+So I built [protojsonx](https://github.com/sudorandom/protojsonx), partly as an experiment and partly because I wanted to know whether ProtoJSON was inherently slow or whether Go’s implementation was just lacking optimizations.
+This library implements two strategies: compiling descriptors into flat offset layout tables once at startup (**Runtime Table Mode**), and generating static, reflection-free parsing routines via a protoc plugin (**Generated Plugin Mode**).

 In this post, I'll walk through benchmark results comparing standard `protojson`, standard struct-based JSON (`encoding/json` and `encoding/json/v2` currently living at [`github.com/go-json-experiment/json`](https://github.com/go-json-experiment/json)), `protojsonx` in both modes, and raw binary Protobuf (`proto` and `vtproto`).
-Moving schema work out of the hot path gets ProtoJSON much closer to standard JSON and binary protobuf than I expected.
+Moving reflection out of the hot path ends up getting ProtoJSON performance much closer to binary protobuf and easily out-performs `encoding/json` and `encoding/json/v2`.

 {{< github-repo repo="sudorandom/protojsonx" description="An experimental faster ProtoJSON encoder and decoder for Go." >}}